 Power tends to corrupt, and absolute power corrupts absolutely.
 (Lord Acton)

-For many years I have been predicting that eventually it will come to light that women are as likely and even more likely than men to be amoral, especially in the area of sexual abuse.
+The undeserved myth of female innocence prevents it coming to light that women are as likely and even more likely than men to be amoral, especially in the area of sexual abuse.
 In reality, that has been known for many years, since long before modern feminism came on the scene.
-What is new now is merely that modern feminism made it politically-incorrect to acknowledge and to address that reality.
+What is new now is merely that modern feminism made it politically-incorrect to acknowledge and to address the reality of the myth of female innocence not being deserved.
 The following are a few observations regarding the indicated study report and a few quotes from that report, by someone who obviously read all of the 56 pages of the report:

 Now get ready for my next bombshell.
 According to a frequently quoted report by the Justice Department on sex in prisons and jails, most of the guards having sex with their charges are women.

 “Among the 39,121 male prison inmates who had been victims of staff sexual misconduct, 69% reported sexual activity with female staff,” according to the 2008-09 Bureau of Justice Statistics study.